FeritSit/RSE_Juelich/day1.1/Readme.md

 > This simulates contributing to someone else's project.

-- Go to your partner’s GitHub repository.
+- Navigate the browser to your partner’s GitHub repository.
 - Click **“Fork”**.
 - GitHub won’t allow you to fork a repo into the same name space if you already have a repo with the same name.
   - 🛠 If needed, **rename your fork** temporarily: